 Read labels before buying creamers, and watch for:

 Remember, the more complicated the flavor, the greater chance there are palm oil ingredients.

 Instead of creamer, add whole milk.
-Read labels for milk.
-Watch for Vitamin A Palmitate.
+Oftentimes, half and half is also an option.
+Read labels and watch for Vitamin A Palmitate.

 Manufacturers often fortify nut-based and plant-based milks with Vitamin A Palmitate as well.
 Read labels before buying.